algorandfoundation/algokit-utils-py/docs/markdown/capabilities/transaction.md

 - `SendAppUpdateFactoryTransactionResult`
 - `SendAppCreateFactoryTransactionResult`

-These types extend the base transaction results to add an `abi_value` field that contains the parsed ABI return value according to the ARC-56 specification.
+These types extend the base transaction results with the `abi_return` field that contains the parsed ABI return value according to the ARC-56 specification.
 The `Arc56ReturnValueType` can be:

 - A primitive ABI value (bool, int, str, bytes)
 - An ABI struct (as a Python dict)